lightbend/console-charts/README.md

 Then run the release script on a clean master checkout:

-    scripts/make-release.sh <chart-name> <version>
+    scripts/make-release.sh enterprise-suite
     git push --tags

-For example:

-    scripts/make-release.sh enterprise-suite 0.0.15
-    git push --tags

-This will set the chart version, package it, and make a commit.
+This will increment the chart version, package it, and make a commit.
 Finally, `git push --tags` will publish the release and git tag.

+Optionally you can specify the version to use:

+    scripts/make-release.sh enterprise-suite 1.0.0

 ## Development